Kophaks/AuroraCouncil/README.md

 Loot overview and distribution addon for 1.12.1 World of Warcraft.

 This Addon is in an early stage, there might be breaking bugs.
-If you feel like the addon broke in some way, it can be reset by the loot master by entering "/console reloadui" into the in-game chat.
-The Addon will try to fix itself when the next corpse is looted by the loot master.
+If you feel like the addon broke in some way, it can be reset by the loot master by entering "/ac reset" into the in-game chat.

 ## Installation